biocatiit/website/content/pages/users_apply.rst

     *   Be courteous to your host staff.

         We work hard supporting back-to-back experiments that run 24 hours a day for multiple days during the three-month-long "run".
-We will do all that is humanly possible to support your experiment while you're here, but we will also show you basic trouble-shooting algorithms that will help you diagnose some problems on your own---saving you time.
+We will do everything we can to support your experiment while you're here, but we will also show you basic trouble-shooting algorithms that will help you diagnose some problems on your own---saving you time.

     *   Be patient.

-        Your experiment block includes time required for set-up.
-For non-standard experiments,unless otherwise arranged, you should expect at least one shift to be used aligning optics and assembling sample holders before your experiment is ready to begin the debugging phase.
+        Your experiment block includes time required for set-up and training.
+For non-standard experiments, unless otherwise arranged, you should expect at least one shift to be used for basic setup before we're ready to begin the debugging phase.

     *   Keep your work areas as orderly and free of debris as possible.
-    *   `Collect Your Data <{filename}/pages/users_computing.rst>`_

-        It is now becoming more and more common for experiments to generate tens of GB of data.
-Please be prepared to collect this data so that you can transmit it to your home institution.
-We recommend a USB 3 1 TB external hard-drive.
-BioCAT is not supported to supply experimenters with storage media.

     *   Relinquish the facilities at the appointed time.